 Why would you help?

-If I ever helped you in any way—answered a question that was bugging you, wrote an article that made you feel better or solved your problem, gave you advice that worked well for you, designed something for you for free, etc.—and you wanted to help me back in some way but you didn't know how, now is your chance.
+If I ever helped you in any way—answered a question that was bugging you, wrote an article that made you feel better or solved your problem, gave you advice that worked well for you, designed something for you for free, etc.—and you wanted to pay me back in some way but you didn't know how, now is your chance.

 Here's how you can help creatives in general (from most to least involved):